Tater-Certified/Oxidizium/README.md

 Nalim is a 3rd-party library that enables near-native latency when executing native code.
 It is close to 50x faster than Project Panama.
 However, Nalim only works on Java 20 and below, meaning only 1.20.4 and below can use Nalium as of right now.
 Nalim also requires a bit more configuration to get working:
+You can download the Nalim jar from [here](https://github.com/apangin/nalim/releases/tag/v1.1).

 **<u>It requires Java 20 or below</u>**.<p>
 The following JVM start command structure is recommended:
 ```markdown